-As a parent, I believe we want to instill certain virtues and values in our children.
+As a parent, I believe we want to instil certain virtues and values into our children.

-We have two daughters, ages eight and six, and some of the things we hope they learn are the value of a dollar, confidence to know right from wrong, compassion for others, etc.
+We have two daughters, ages seven and five, and some of the things we hope they learn are the value of a dollar, confidence to know right from wrong, a firm handshake, etc.

-Often, life pulls us in many directions, causing us to lose focus.
-I believe the world of investing can be similar, especially right now, during the COVID-19 crisis.
-It seems the media always has ‘’breaking news'' and because there is so much noise, even the most seasoned investors can get spun around.
+Often, life pulls us in many directions causing us to lose focus.
+I believe the world of investing can be similar.
+Frequently, the media creates so much excitement and noise that even the most seasoned investors can get spun around.

-t is worthwhile to come back to your foundation and beliefs.
+As such, it is quite useful to come back to your foundation and your beliefs.

 A few years back, Keith and I attended a workshop that pushed us to put our investment beliefs in writing and back them up with academic evidence.
-We strive to build client portfolios aligned to clients goals and comfort.
-Furthermore, we try to balance three competing forces: return, risk and costs (fees & taxes).
+We strive to build client portfolios aligned to their short and long-term goals, with an emphasis on preserving capital.

 Until next time, Invest Well.
 Live Well.